wakidurrahman/advanced-node-js/docs/books/nodejs-design-patterns/chapter-01/README.md

 ### 📝 Full access to operating system services

-Node.js to have bindings for all the major services offered by the underlying operating system.
+Node.js to have bindings for all the major **services** offered by the underlying **operating system**.

-we can access any file on the filesystem (subject to any operating system-level permission)
+We can access any file on the filesystem (subject to any operating system-level permission)

-- `fs module`: we can access any file on the filesystem
+- `fs module`: we can access any file on the filesystem.
-- `net module`: we can write applications that use low-level TCP
+- `net module`: we can write applications that use low-level TCP.
-- `dgram module`: UDP sockets
+- `dgram module`: UDP sockets.
-- `http module`: We can create HTTP
+- `http module`: We can create HTTP.
-- `https module`: We can create HTTPS
+- `https module`: We can create HTTPS.
 - `crypto module`: We can create the standard `encryption` and `hashing` algorithms of `OpenSSL`
-- `v8 module` : We can also access some of the `V8` internals
+- `v8 module` : We can also access some of the `V8` internals.
-- `vm module`. : We can also run code in a different V8 context
+- `vm module`. : We can also run code in a different `V8 context`.
 - `child_process module`. : We can also run other processes
 - `process` : We can retrieve our own application's `process` information using the `process` global variable.